Think Outside the (In)box: Google Inbox alternative

 A little over four years since Google introduced Inbox to the world, the seemingly inevitable demise of this quirky little email management tool was set for March 2019.
 Over that time, despite its lack of updates, a user interface that only a mother could love, and its buggy operation, this innovative approach to email has won over plenty of fans.
-And we’re betting that you’re one of them.
+And we’re betting that you’re one of them and are now looking for a Google Inbox alternative.

 We want to extend a warm welcome to anyone looking for a real Inbox alternative—you know, a modern email experience that ditches the tired old formats of conventional email.
 You can go to Gmail, but you’re going to miss out on a whole host of great email management features that will make your life easier.
 You’ll also find a few others that you didn’t know you needed.
-And don’t worry, you won’t be alone, since Google announced it was killing off Inbox, Spike has already welcomed many Inbox users who have happily made the switch.
+And don’t worry, you won’t be alone, since Google announced it was killing off Inbox, Spike has already welcomed many Inbox users who have happily made the switch and have found a Gmail Inbox alternative.

 As a Google Inbox alternative, Spike brings you plenty of similar tools and a few extras that we know you’re going to love.
 Check out what’s on offer and level-up your email experience.